 - Delivery workers/truckers, with older workers making up 3.95% of the workforce

 - Personal care aides, with older workers making up 3.6% of the workforce

 - Registered nurses, with older workers making up 3.45% of the workforce

-However, the EEOC notes that older workers in the tech industry, a pillar of the California economy, face the highest rates of age discrimination.
-70% of older workers in Information Technology claimed they had seen or experienced age discrimination in the workplace.
+Age discrimination, however, is most common in high-tech jobs.
+With 1.8 million people employed in tech industries, California has the largest number of high-tech workers in the United States, potentially putting tech companies at a greater risk for age discrimination claims.
+However, the EEOC notes that older workers in the tech industry face the highest rates of age discrimination with 70% of older workers in Information Technology claimed they had seen or experienced age discrimination in the workplace.

 Are there differences across race and gender?